leonardo-toffalini/viscous/report/equations_for_fluid_sim.typ

 field of external sources.

-The astute reader might find this equation quite similar to that of the velocity field, which is by no means a coincidence as the same broad strokes apply to the density field too, which are: advection, diffusion, and external sources.
-The only thing we must be careful of, is that the density is a scalar field, in contrast to the velocity, which is a vector field.
+The astute reader might find this equation quite similar to that of the velocity field, which is by no means a coincidence, as the derivation of the density equation follows from the same physical laws, that resulted in the velocity equation.
+The only part that we must be mindful of, is that the density field's advection is dependent on the velocity field.

-The partial differential equation by itself does not result in a unique solution for us to find, for this we must also specify a boundary condition.
+The previous system of partial differential equations by itself does not result in a unique solution for us to find, for this we must also specify a boundary condition.
-In our endeavor to simulate a fluid, we will work with the Dirichlet-boundary condition, which prescribes that the values on the boundary must vanish.
+In our endeavor to simulate a fluid, we will work with the homogenous Dirichlet boundary condition, which prescribes that the values on the boundary must vanish.
 We can formulate the previous statement as follows:
 $